 1. An externship allows students to improve their legal skills.
 Placement sites vary, and at some placements students will significantly expand their legal analysis, research, and writing skills.
-At
+At other placements, the focus might be on negotiation skills, client communication skills, legislative/policy work, or courtroom demeanor.

-Other experiential learning opportunities offered at Denver Law include in-house clinics in our Student Law Office, fifty-hour legal service projects through a Volunteer Legal Experience, and courses such as Wills Lab or the Graduate Tax Program's Low-Income Taxpayer Clinic.
+&lt;sup>1 Other experiential learning opportunities offered at Denver Law include in-house clinics in our Student Law Office, fifty-hour legal service projects through a Volunteer Legal Experience, and courses such as Wills Lab or the Graduate Tax Program's Low-Income Taxpayer Clinic.
 Students may earn up to 25 out-of-class credits during law school.